oskarrough/ember-fastboot-now-deployment-example/README.md

 > Example: [`https://now-test-wvmhfiorbe.now.sh/](https://now-test-wvmhfiorbe.now.sh/) (check the source code, you'll see hello world in there)

 > Note: your app might need some modifications before it can run in a node environment.
 See [https://ember-fastboot.com/](https://ember-fastboot.com/).

+> Another note: now.sh servers "sleep" and currently waking up can take ~20 seconds.
+Not sure how to deal with this.